sarashahin/Automate-Grading-Test-NART/README.md

 **Dataset**

 This project uses a dataset of audio samples where participants are asked to pronounce a list of 5o words by the National Adult Reading Test (NART).
-Each sample is labeled as either "correct" or "incorrect" based on the pronunciation accuracy.
+Each sample is labeled as either "correct(0)" or "incorrect(1)" based on the pronunciation accuracy.

 Note: The dataset is not publicly available.
 Please ensure you have the appropriate permissions to use the dataset or collect your own data for testing the model.